Stuart Carlton Locklin

 But after serving in the United States Air Force during the Korean War for three years (1952-1954), he hit just .167 in 25 games in trials with the Cleveland Indians in 1955 and 1956.
 He did hit .326 for the San Diego Padres of the Pacific Coast League in 1957 and helped lead the Minneapolis Millers of the American Association to a four-game sweep over the Montreal Royals in the 1959 Junior World Series.

-As of last notice Locklin lives in his native Appleton, WI, where he has been a junior high school teacher, counselor and coach.
+As of last notice Locklin lived in his native Appleton, WI, where he has been a junior high school teacher, counselor and coach.
 He also has supervised the city's youth baseball program.
+However, he passed away in Albuquerque, NM in 2016 but was buried in his hometown.